sonata-project/SonataNotificationBundle/Resources/doc/reference/usage.rst

 argument.
 The ``ConsumerEvent`` object is a standard Symfony Event from the ``EventDispatcher`` Component.
 So it is possible to stop the event propagation from the consumer.

-The current example does not mean to be used in production, however it is a good example on creating a logger consumer.
+The current example is not meant to be used in production, however it is a good example of logger consumer creation.

 .. code-block:: php